 FHA vs Conventional Loan Types: Which is Right for Me?

-In general, an FHA loan allows for lower credit scores and can be easier to qualify for.
-On the other hand, conventional loans may not require mortgage insurance with a large enough down payment.
-So in the end, the benefit of one over the other comes down to the individual needs of the borrower.
+An FHA loan allows for lower credit scores and can be easier to qualify for than a Conventional loan.
+However, Conventional loans may not require mortgage insurance with a large enough down payment.
+The benefit of FHA vs Conventional down to the individual needs of the borrower.

 Let's take a look at both mortgage types to help you decide what's right for you.